-[8] 12V Power Input: The GX12 type socket ensures a secure, lockable connection.
+[7] Power Input (12V): The GX12 type socket ensures a secure, lockable connection.
 Use the included PSU (12V/5A) to power on the mount.
-[9] 12V Power Output: The GX12 type socket ensures a secure, lockable connection.
+[8] Power Output (12V): The GX12 type socket ensures a secure, lockable connection.
 The input voltage is passed through this output.
 This output can deliver up to DC 12V/7Amps (for this purpose, a higher power PSU is required).
-[10] USB Socket: Connects the mount to your PC via a USB2 interface.
-[11] ST4 Guiding Port: Connect an ST4 camera for mount guiding in this port.
-This EXT port has a multipurpose role and can be used to plug a modern hand controller with a display (available soon).
-[12] Red LED Indicator: Light blinking pattern shows different mount states.
-[13] Power Switch: Turns on and off the mount.
+[9] USB Socket: Connects the mount to your PC via a USB2 interface.
+[10] ST4 Guiding Port: Connect an ST4 camera for mount guiding in this port.
+This EXT port has a multipurpose role and can be used to plug the optional NYX Hand Controller.
+[11] Red LED Indicator: Light blinking pattern shows different mount states.
+[12] Power Switch: Turns on or off the mount.